PierreGrognet/ChIPseq_Workshop/LibPrep.md

 ## Prior consideration

-- ChIP’d material should be in volume of 50 µL MQ and be in a PCR tube
+- ChIP’d material should be in volume of 50 µL 10mM Tris-Hcl pH8.0 and be in a PCR tube
 - For input: use 40-50 ng
 - For IP material, use the whole sample (usually a few ng).
 If the QuBit did not permit the quantification of the ChIP material (concentration too low), it can still be converted into a sequencing library, provided that the qPCR validations are OK.